Corolla Vacation RentalsSee All Homes

-Although there are less beach accesses than other OBX towns, entrance to the shoreline and the Atlantic Ocean is highly accessible to visitors staying in Corolla vacation rental homes.
-Area visitors can rest assured that instructions on how and where the nearest beach access that’s specifically accessible to them is located at – most of the time it’s well within walking distance.
+Although there are less beach accesses in Corolla than in other OBX towns, entrance to the shoreline and the Atlantic Ocean is highly accessible to visitors staying in Corolla vacation rental homes.
+Area visitors can rest assured that instructions will be provided on where the nearest beach access is and how to locate the one that’s specifically accessible to their rental – most of the time it’s well within walking distance.

 Corolla History Facts• Native Americans that lived on the mainland hunted and fished on what is now known as Corolla.

 • European settlers resided in the area by the late 1600's and early 1700's.

 • Prior to early 1800, the area was separated from Virginia and the neighboring town of Duck by inlets and was accessible only by boat.

 • Several communities appeared on the northern Outer Banks by the mid 1800’s with early inhabitants hunting, fishing, raising livestock, serving as guides for visiting sportsmen, tending gardens and salvaging shipwrecks to make a living.

 • The U.S. Lifesaving Service established what would later become the Currituck Beach Life Saving Station in 1874.

 • The Currituck Beach Lighthouse, one of the seven North Carolina coastal lighthouses, was completed in 1875.

 • According to legend, Corolla was named in 1895 when the community’s newly established post office was seeking a name.
 One of the submissions was “corolla,” the inner part of a flower.